- Location: Pavaghadh bava bazar Pavaghadh, Gujarat 389360

 - By Air: Vadodara Airport is nearby to Pavagadh and it is 48 km from the Vadodara airport.

-- By Road: There are no main bus to Pavagadh.
-Better option is to reach Vadodara or Champaner and then hire a cab or drive your personal vehicle to reach Pavagadh.
+- By Road: There are no main buses to Pavagadh.
+A better option is to reach Vadodara or Champaner and then hire a cab or drive your personal vehicle to reach Pavagadh.

 The ropeway operates from morning 6:00 AM to 6:00 PM.
 The last return cable car is at 7:30 PM.